jooni41/Detection-and-Classification-of-writing-activity-in-Air/README.md

 		                  Contains the data from same number of participants.
 The data is directly collected from IMU sensor and is each sensor data file is presented with its trajectory recontruction.

 TASK-2
-Aim of this task is to segment the writing activity from other gestures performed in air as binary classification task.
+Aim of this task is to segment the writing from other gestures performed in air as binary classification task.

 Data provided for this task is presented in Dataset_2 folders and details of data are given below: